ysoftware/appendAttributedString/README.md

 Supports dynamic fonts, colors, underlines and strike through.

-All documented.
 Saves lots of time.
 And space.

 Here's an example: